-It is expected, that design aids based on the calculation models given in EN 1991-1-2 will be prepared by interested external organizations.
+It is expected, that design aids based on the calculation models given in EN 1993-1-2, will be prepared by interested external organizations.

-The main text of EN 1991-1-2 includes most of the principal concepts and rules necessary for describing thermal and mechanical actions on structures.
+The main text of EN 1993-1-2 together with normative Annexes includes most of the principal concepts and rules necessary for structural fire design of steel structures.

-National annex for EN 1991-1-2
+National Annex for EN 1993-1-2

-This standard gives alternative procedures, values and recommendations for classes with notes indicating where national choices have to be made.
-Therefore the national standard implementing EN 1991-1-2 should have a national annex containing all Nationally Determined Parameters to be used for the design of buildings and civil engineering works to be constructed in the relevant country.
+This standard gives alternative procedures, values and recommendations for classes with notes indicating where national choices may have to be made.
+Therefore the National Standard implementing EN 1993-1-2 should have a National annex containing all Nationally Determined Parameters to be used for the design of steel structures to be constructed in the relevant country.

-National choice is allowed in EN 1991-1-2 through:
+National choice is allowed in EN 1993-1-2 through paragraphs: